pfragkiad/ParserTests/README.md

 Complex result2 = (Complex)cparser.Evaluate("(1+3*i)/b", new() { { "b", new Complex(2,-3)} });
 Console.WriteLine(result2); //same result

-//and something more "complex" (the complex number is returned in the form: (real, imaginary) Console.WriteLine(cparser.Evaluate("cos((1+i)/(8+i))")); //(0.9961783779071353, -0.014892390041785901) Console.WriteLine(cparser.Evaluate("round(cos((1+i)/(8+i)),4)")); //(0.9962, -0.0149)
+//and something more "complex": note that the complex number is returned as a string in the form (real, imaginary) Console.WriteLine(cparser.Evaluate("cos((1+i)/(8+i))")); //(0.9961783779071353, -0.014892390041785901) Console.WriteLine(cparser.Evaluate("round(cos((1+i)/(8+i)),4)")); //(0.9962, -0.0149)
 ```

-## Using custom types
+## Custom Types examples

 Let's assume that we have a class named ```Item```, which we want to interact with integer numbers and with other ```Item``` objects: